Newchapel and Goldenhill railway station

 Newchapel and Goldenhill railway station was a station on the Potteries Loop Line located between the villages of Newchapel and Goldenhill in Staffordshire, England, in what is now Packmoor.

 Opened in 1874 the station was known simply as Goldenhill (sometimes referred to as Golden Hill) until November 1912 when it was renamed Newchapel and Goldenhill.

-The station closed to passengers in 1964 along with the rest of the Loop.
+The station closed to passengers in 1964 along with the rest of the Loop as with the single line remained until 1976 when Park Farm closed.
 The trackbed is now a walkway but part of the platform edging is still in existence.